dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/scaled-down-colour-image-unit.md

 # ScaledDownColourImageUnit

-The `ScaledDownColourImageUnit` class represents a unit that contains a down-scaled colour image.
+The `ScaledDownColourImageUnit` class extends the `IntermediateResultUnit` class and represents a scaled-down colour image unit.

 ## Definition